 5. Admissions Decisions

-5.1 Applications are assessed by the Registrar’s Office, which, on behalf of Seneca, accepts, refuses or defers the admission of applicants to programs.
+5.1 Applications are assessed by the Registrar’s Office, which, on behalf of Seneca, accepts, declines or defers the admission of applicants to programs.

 5.2 Applicants will be advised of Seneca’s decision in writing by the Registrar’s Office.

-5.3 Admission to a Seneca program means that a student is admitted to that program only and for the admit term specified only.
+5.3 Admission to a Seneca program means that a student is only admitted to that program and specified admit term.

-5.4 Admission to one program is not a guarantee of admission to another program or of admission to the same program in a subsequent semester.
+5.4 Admission to one program is not a guarantee of admission to another program or of admission to the same program in a different semester.

 6. Conditional Admission